ndemengel/tchatter/README.md

 ### Cloud-like infrastructure

-The goal is to allow deploying web application updates without service interruption.
+The goal is to allow deploying web application updates without service interruption (not yet fully achieved, see [Note](#note) below).

 The main components are:

 - [HAProxy](http://www.haproxy.org): Front proxy allowing loadbalancing
-- Our webapp application tchatter running on Nodejs
+- Our web application tchatter running on Nodejs
 - [Redis](http://redis.io/): a key-value store, with publish/subscribe capabilities, allowing several app instances to share messages

 Each component is embedded in a [Docker](www.docker.com) container.
-To run Docker containers, easily, and independently of the user computer, a Virtualbox VM is run with Vagrant, based on Ubuntu 14.04
+To run Docker containers, easily, and independently to the user computer, a Virtualbox VM is run with Vagrant, based on Ubuntu 14.04

 As shown in the following architecture diagram, the HAProxy container is connected to N webapp containers, which are connected to a single redis container.